Pre-residence online work: July 5-17, 2021

 - Explore and suggest ways in which these concepts can be employed in school studies

-- Prepare workshop attendees to conduct training sessions on selected oceanographic topics and issues for teachers in their home regions during the next school year
+- Prepare course attendees to conduct training sessions on selected oceanographic topics and issues for teachers in their home regions during the next school year

 - Encourage participation in AMS DataStreme Ocean Mentor Teams

 Upon acceptance, each participant from the US is required to pay an academic fee of $150 payable to the AMS Education Program.
 This fee is non-refundable.

 Each participant will be supplied with a variety of instructional resource materials, including those to be used in peer-led teacher training sessions.